eads/hhdcpython/LESSON.md

 <Clean church name>, <Clean member name>
 ```

-This is what you hope to take to your colleague before her filing deadline.
+This is what you hope to take to your colleague before she needs to file her story.

 ---